FakeWatch: A Framework for Detecting Fake News to Ensure Credible Elections: Methodology

-From the \textit{newspaper} library, we parse a selection of articles from each feed, focusing on: the first five sentences, the source of publication, publication date, and the article's URL.
-We then systematically categorize each article based on its corresponding keyword group and store it in a structured format.

-After gathering and pre-processing data from the sources, we consolidate all datasets into a single data frame, resulting in a comprehensive dataset consisting of 9000 records, prioritizing quality over quantity.
-To safeguard users' privacy, we do not collect user IDs, and employ tokenization to replace references to usernames, URLs, and emails, ensuring all personally identifiable information is private.
-This dataset will be shared on Hugging Face to support the wider research community and facilitate further studies in this area.

-The NELA-GT-2022 dataset is a benchmark dataset that provides source-level labels for each news article.
-We initially used these labels from NELA-GT-2022 to consolidate the dataframes (with curated data).
-From the NELA-GT-2022 data we filtered 5000 records in chronological order from Oct.
-2022 - Dec.
-2022.

-\textit{Data Consolidation:} We consolidate data from both sources (curated and NELA-GT) which contains the following columns: \begin{itemize} \item \textit{Dataset:} Specifies the source dataset (e.g., news sources like BBC, CNN, etc.), \item \textit{Text: }Contains the actual textual data extracted from the respective datasets, \item \textit{Label:} Indicates whether the text is Fake (1) or Real (0), serving as the target variable for the token classifier and for evaluation purposes. \end{itemize}
+We consolidate data from both sources (curated and NELA-GT) that contains the following columns: \begin{itemize} \item \textit{Dataset:} Specifies the source dataset (e.g., news sources like BBC, CNN, etc.), \item \textit{Text: }Contains the actual textual data extracted from the respective datasets, \item \textit{Label:} Indicates whether the text is Fake (1) or Real (0), serving as the target variable for the token classifier and for evaluation purposes. \end{itemize}

-In the consolidated dataframe, each row represents a unique sample from the original dataset, supplying information for fake news detection and assessment.
-Further pre-processing is conducted to prepare the data for subsequent layers of the framework, particularly the natural language processing (NLP) model, performing token classification.
+Further pre-processing is conducted to prepare the data for subsequent modules of the framework, particularly NLP model, performing token classification.
 We improved data for ML algorithms by tokenizing and handling missing data.
 Tokenization breaks text into meaningful units, aiding semantic understanding.
 Managing missing data prevents bias and boosts model performance.
 These preprocessing steps create structured data for the NLP token classification model.
+To safeguard users' privacy, we do not collect user IDs, and employ tokenization to replace references to usernames, URLs, and emails, ensuring all personally identifiable information is private.